 Business Analyst Salaries in the United States

 Business analysts make the most in Washington, California, New Hampshire, New Jersey, and Oregon, according to data collected by Zippia.
-In Washington, which is the highest paid, the average business analyst salary is $93,191.
-Whereas Floria has the lowest average business analyst salary of $63,126 — which is still higher than the national annual wage across roles and industries.
+In Washington, which is the highest paid, the average business analyst salary is $88,037, which is down compared to 2022, when it was $93,191.
+Whereas Floria has the lowest average business analyst salary of $61,057 — which is still higher than the national annual wage across roles and industries.

 * The darker areas on the map show where business analysts earn the highest salaries across all 50 states.